-11.5 Absence on the account of sickness, injury or disability in excess of that authorized for such purposes may, at the request of the employee and within the discretion of the Public Employer, be charged against any accrued vacation leave allowance, and is not subject to the time limitations as outlined in Article 11.4.

-10.6 Employees who retire or resign in accordance with Article 10 shall either take or be paid a lump sum payment for any unused accrued vacation leave.
+- 11.5 Absence on the account of sickness, injury or disability in excess of that authorized for such purposes may, at the request of the employee and within the discretion of the Public Employer, be charged against any accrued vacation leave allowance, and is not subject to the time limitations as outlined in Article 11.4. - 11.6 Employees who retire or resign in accordance with Article 10 shall be paid a lump sum payment for any unused accrued vacation leave.
 The option of the lump sum payment for vacation purposes is vested in the Public Employer.
 The effective date of termination in these cases must allow for the period of vacation leave to which the employee is entitled.
 An employee who is dismissed for cause will be required to forfeit all accrued leave.
-Failure of an employee to give proper notice of ten (10) working days with his resignation will result in the forfeiture of all accrued vacation.

-11.7 Employees may accrue up to a maximum of four-hundred (400) hours of vacation leave.
-For purposes of sell back to the County, employees who have accrued four-hundred (400) hours as of September 30th of each year may elect to sell back up to forty (40) hours at the employee's current regular rate of pay.
-Said payment shall be made in the first payday in December.

-11.8 Any vacation leave the employee has accrued prior to the effective date of this agreement shall be credited to the employee.

-11.9 All vacation leave, sick leave, compensatory time, and bonus days may be posted on bulletin boards at yards quarterly.

-11.10 Employees taking accrued vacation leave shall be charged in increments of not less than one-quarter (1/4) of an hour.
+Failure of an employee to give proper notice of ten (10) working days with his resignation will result in the forfeiture of all accrued vacation. - 11.7 Employees may accrue up to a maximum of four hundred (400) hours of vacation leave.
+For purposes of sell back to the County, employees who have accrued four hundred (400) hours as of September $30^{\rm th}$ of each year may elect to sell back up to one hundred (100) hours at the employee's current regular rate of pay.
+Said payment shall be made in the first payday in November.
+Any hours over four hundred (400) not eligible for sell back will be forfeited as of September $30^{\rm th}$ each year. - 11.8 Any vacation leave the employee has accrued prior to the effective date of this agreement shall be credited to the employee. - 11.9 All vacation leave, sick leave and compensatory time may be posted on bulletin boards at yards quarterly. - 11.10 Employees taking accrued vacation leave shall be charged in increments of not less than one-quarter (1/4) of an hour.